-- 659. Regulation 235 requires the person with management or control of a registered mobile crane or tower crane at a workplace to ensure that a major inspection is carried out by a competent person, or someone supervised by a competent person.
-This regulation requires that the crane must receive a major inspection: - at the end of the design life recommended by the manufacturer for the crane - if there are no manufacturer's recommendations, in accordance with the recommendations of a competent person, or - if it is not reasonably practicable to inspect the crane at the end of its design life, or in accordance with the recommendations of a competent person, then every 10 years from the date that the crane was first commissioned or first registered, whichever occurs first. - 660.
-Sub-regulation 235(4) defines competent person for the purposes of this regulation. - 661.
-Sub-regulation 235(6) defines major inspection for the purposes of this regulation. - 662.
-The maximum penalty for contravening regulation 235 is \$3 600 for an individual and \$18 000 for a body corporate.
+- 670. Regulation 235 requires the person with management or control of a registered mobile crane or tower crane at a workplace to ensure that a major inspection is carried out by a competent person, or someone supervised by a competent person.
+This regulation requires that the crane must receive a major inspection: - at the end of the design life recommended by the manufacturer for the crane - if there are no manufacturer's recommendations, in accordance with the recommendations of a competent person, or - if it is not reasonably practicable to inspect the crane at the end of its design life, or in accordance with the recommendations of a competent person, then every 10 years from the date that the crane was first commissioned or first registered, whichever occurs first. - 671.
+Sub-regulation 235(3) provides that a major inspection carried out under and in accordance with an equivalent provision of a corresponding WHS law is a major inspection for the purposes of regulation 235. - 672.
+Sub-regulation 235(4) defines competent person for the purposes of this regulation. - 673.
+Sub-regulation 235(6) defines major inspection for the purposes of this regulation. - 674.
+The maximum penalty for contravening regulation 235 is the tier G monetary penalty.